rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 # Drawbacks
 [drawbacks]: #drawbacks

-* The `Request` api is being added purely to help with this fn, there may be some design iteration here that could be done to make this more generally applicable, it seems very similar to `dyn Any`.
+* The `Request` api is being added purely to help with this function, there may be some design iteration here that could be done to make this more generally applicable, it seems very similar to `dyn Any`.
 * The `context` function name is currently widely used throughout the rust